payu-india/CMS-Chatbot/reference/ParTner integration/partner-payment-integration-apis/upi-tpv-integration-api-partner.md

 ## Prerequisites

 S2S (Seamless) integration has to be done as per the standard kit.
-For more information, refer to [UPI S2S Integration API](https://docs.payu.in/reference/upi-s2s-integration-api)
+For more information, refer to [UPI Intent S2S Integration](doc:upi-intent-server-to-server).

 ## Step 1: List the account numbers